reshmabidikar/slate/source/includes/_payment.md

 * **creditedAmount**: Total amount that has been credited.

-* **paymentAttempts**: Number of payment attempts; tis is only effective when the system has been configured to retry failed transactions.
+* **paymentAttempts**: Number of payment attempts; this is only effective when the system has been configured to retry failed transactions.

 The attributes for a `PaymentTransaction` are described [here](#payment-transaction-payments-transactions).